berkburakt/the_othello_game/README.md

 # Heuristics

-I choose my heuristic 1 (red box) as I assigned corner values for every position in my board.
-This heuristic is trying to take the corners as many as possible because the chance that flipping the many coins is depending on the corner coins.
+Heuristic 1 (red box) is trying to take the corners as many as possible because the chance that flipping the many coins depends on the corner coins.

-I choose my heuristic 2 (blue box) as I substract the computer’s coins and enemy’s coins and returned the value.
-This heuristic is trying to maximize its coin number on the board.
+Heuristic 2 (blue box) is trying to maximize its coin number on the board by substracting the computer’s coins and enemy’s coins.

 ![GitHub Logo](/desc_imgs/3.jpg)